alliefn/joblist-api/README.md

 Make sure to create .env file in the root directory of the project.

 The contents of the .env file should look like this:

 `DATABASE_URL=postgres://user:password@host:port/database`

+I recommend you to create the database and prepare the database with the createdb.sql file.

 Don't forget to `npm install`, then you can run the server with `npm start`.